banramlo/banramlo.github.io/_posts/2021-04-25-Approximation algorithm(10).md

 Now, problem is to minimize sum of costs to assign all clients to some facility which are open.

-Then, Problem can be IP follow.
+Then, Problem can be written as IP follow.
 Minimize $\sum\limits_{i \in F}f_iy_i + \sum\limits_{i \in F, j \in D} c_{ij}x_{ij}$
 such that
 $\sum\limits_{i \in F}x_{ij} = 1$ $\forall j \in D$,